-The table below sets out the key assumptions used to assess the provision for end of service benefits:
+The table below sets out the key assumptions used to assess the provision for end of service benefits: 2024 Assumption used to determine the present value of estimated future cash outflows expected to be required to settle the employees' end of service obligations.
+Provision for end of service benefits for Qatari employees

-Assumption 2024 2023

-Discount rate 5.1% 5%

-Mortality rates 83.4 years (Male) 86.5 years (Female) 83.6 years (Male) 86.6 years (Female)

-Proportion married 90% 90%

-Spouse's age Husband 5 years older than wives Husband 5 years older than wives

-Children pension allowance Nil Nil

-The Group determines the appropriate discount rate at the end of each year.
-This discount rate should be used to determine the present value of estimated future cash outflows expected to be required to settle the employees' end of service obligations.
+2023 Discount rate 5.1% Mortality rates 83.4 years (Male) 86.5 years (Female) 83.6 years (Male) 86.6 years (Female) Proportion married 90% Spouse's age Husband 5 years older than wives Husband 5 years older than wives Children pension allowance The Group determines the appropriate discount rate at the end of each year.
+This discount rate should be